galaxyproject/training-material/topics/single-cell/tutorials/GO-enrichment/tutorial.md

 >
 {: .agenda}

-## Data description
+# Data description

 In this tutorial will use the following datasets:

 **Marker Genes:**

 We'll start with two input datasets of marker genes (Study sets):
-  *Marker genes per cell cluster: This dataset lists the genes that are significantly different in each cell cluster.
+  * **Marker genes per cell cluster:** This dataset lists the genes that are significantly different in each cell cluster.
-  *Marker genes per condition (wt and ko): This dataset lists the genes that are significantly different between the wild-type (wt) and knockout (ko) conditions.
+  * **Marker genes per condition (wt and ko):** This dataset lists the genes that are significantly different between the wild-type (wt) and knockout (ko) conditions.

 **GO Enrichment Files:**

 We'll also use three additional files for GO enrichment analysis.
-  *Gene Ontology: This file contains information about Gene Ontology terms.
+  * **Gene Ontology file:** This file contains information about Gene Ontology terms.
-  *GO Annotations: This file maps genes to their corresponding GO terms.
+  * **GO Annotations file:** This file maps genes to their corresponding GO terms.
-  *Population set: This file provides a list of genes used as a background gene set for the analysis.
+  * **Population set file:** This file provides a list of genes used as a background gene set for the analysis.

 *Note:* There are several online databases available for downloading GO and GO Annotations files, including the Gene Ontology website, Ensembl, and the UCSC Genome Browser.

 >  <comment-title>Concept behind GO Enrichment Analysis</comment-title>
+>
-> The goal of GO enrichment analysis is to interpret the biological significance of long lists of marker genes.
-By summarizing these genes into a shorter list of enriched GO terms.
-The analysis works by comparing each GO term between your list of marker genes and a background gene set.
+>  The goal of GO enrichment analysis is to interpret the biological significance of long lists of **marker genes**.
+By summarizing these genes into a shorter list of enriched **GO terms**.
+The analysis works by comparing each GO term between your list of marker genes and a **background gene set**.
 Statistical tests are then used to calculate a p-value that indicates whether a particular GO term is significantly enriched in the marker gene list compared to the background.

-The concept of enrichment analysis is well explained in this [youtube video] (https://www.youtube.com/watch?v=H1cUs6pql9s&t=157s) about Pathway Enrichment Analysis, here we use GO terms instead of pathways.
+**Note:** The concept of enrichment analysis is well explained in this [youtube video](https://www.youtube.com/watch?v=H1cUs6pql9s&t=157s) about Pathway Enrichment Analysis, here we use GO terms instead of pathways.
 {: .comment}

-## Get data
+# Get data

 You can access the data for this tutorial in multiple ways: